K9s/gitlab-release-pipeline/README.md

 - CI/CD variables including from Gitlab instance, Gitlab group and Gitlab project
 - Pipeline variables
-- Needs/dependencies from other jobs... for example `get:version` provides a standard set of variables that allow jobs to know what the version and other important context
+- Needs/dependencies from other jobs... for example `set:version` provides a standard set of variables that allow jobs to know what the version and other important context
 - The execution context of the runner ie k8s pod, machine with runner deployed etc...